A-SLOTH reveals the nature of the first stars: Summary

 This research employed the semi-analytical model \asloth (Ancient Stars and Local Observables by Tracing Halos) to investigate star formation in the early Universe, particularly focusing on the first generation of stars.
 Given the difficulties in directly observing Pop~III stars, we relied on simulations and indirect observational data to infer their characteristics.

 We calibrated \asloth using a likelihood function informed by nine distinct observables, covering both Milky Way-specific and cosmologically representative variables.
 This thorough calibration ensures that \asloth provides an accurate portrayal of star formation processes in the early Universe, aligning simulated outcomes with observed data across a broad spectrum of parameters.
 Through this calibration, we derived best-fit values and uncertainties for 11 key parameters critical to understanding early star formation, such as the IMF of Pop~III stars and the escape fractions of ionizing photons.
 In our best fit model, the Pop III IMF is top heavy, with a high minimum mass ($M_{\rm min} > 10 \: {\rm M_{\odot}}$) and a slope that is shallower than that of the Salpeter IMF, albeit somewhat steeper than the log-flat IMF predicted by simulations.
+Using a similar approach, \citet{koutsouridou24} showed that the non-detection of mono-enriched PISNe descendants in the Galactic halo can exclude Pop III IMF slopes $<0.75$ if the IMF peak is at masses $>10\Msun$ (see their Fig.1).
 We also find a high value for the Pop III star formation efficiency per free-fall time, which we interpret as being primarily due to the short duration of Pop III star formation in minihalos relative to the halo free-fall time.
 However, our results show that many of these constrained parameters have large uncertainty intervals, highlighting the difficulties involved in constraining the nature of the first stars based on current observations.

 Finally, we also show some examples of \asloth data products, such as the recovery time distribution, and the size distribution of ionized and metal-enriched bubbles.
 Comparison of these distributions with the results of detailed numerical simulations provides additional constraints on the nature of Pop III stars.